Ares-Developers/Ares-docs/new/superweapons/chargedrain.rst

 .. note:: Note that :tag:`UseChargeDrain` is supported for the Firewall super weapon only.
 Using it along with any other super weapon types it will lead to unexpected results.

-.. index:: Super Weapons; Customizable charge to drain ratio for each superweapon.

 .. versionadded:: 0.2